-Given that the latticized derivative $\dd_\mu \phi := (\phi(x + \mu) - \phi(x))/a$ is small in the low-energy range where $a$ is the lattice spacing, we can express the Sine-Gordon model on the $1+1$-D lattice in our notation with the mapping of the conjugate momentum field $\pi(x) = \dd_0 \phi (x) \rightarrow E_x$ and the compactified field $\exp(i\beta \phi(x)) \rightarrow U_x$ as \be \hat H_{SG} =\frac{1}{2} \sum_x [ E^2_x + h (2 - U_x - U^\dag_x) ] + J \sum_{\<x,y\>} (2 - U_x U^\dag_y - U_y U^\dag_x) \ee where $h = m^2/\beta^2$ and $J = 1/2a^2\beta^2$.
-We fix the lattice spacing to be $a = 1$ from now.
-We note that for $h = 0$ this is the classical XY model or the generalized spin XXZ chain with $\Delta = 0$ which has been numerically studied in more detail by Zhang, Meurice and Tsai~\cite{Zhang:2021dnz} with tensor networks and the range of truncation of $L = 1,2,3,4$.
+where $h = m^2/\beta^2$ and $J = 1/2a^2\beta^2$.
+We fix the lattice spacing to be $a = 1$ from now on.
+We note that for $h = 0$, this is the classical XY model or the integer-spin XX chain which has been numerically studied in more detail by Zhang, Meurice and Tsai~\cite{Zhang:2021dnz} with tensor networks and the range of truncation of $L = 1,2,3,4$.
 Among the interesting observations, while all preserve the gapless phase, the model has an infinite-order Gaussian transition for $L=1$ and only for $L \ge 2$ has a BKT transition.
-This is a nice example of how physics can depend crucially on the number of qubits.
-It has been known that the Sine-Gordon model effectively describes the vortices in the XY model with $\beta$ corresponding to the inverse temperature in the XY model, and on the Sine-Gordon side, its BKT transition is well-studied from its renormalization flow~\cite{Gogolin:2004rp}.
+This is a nice example of how physics can depend crucially on the size of truncation.
+It has been known that the Sine-Gordon model effectively describes the vortices in the XY model with $\beta$ corresponding to the inverse temperature, and its BKT transition is well-studied from its renormalization flow on the Sine-Gordon side~\cite{Gogolin:2004rp}.